chanzuckerberg/cellxgene/docs/getting-started.md

 cellxgene prepare dataset.h5ad --output=dataset-processed.h5ad
 ```

-This will load the input data, perform PCA and nearest neighbor calculations, compute `umap` and `tsne` layouts and `louvain` cluster assignments, and save the results in a new file called `dataset-processed.h5ad` that can be loaded using `cellxgene launch`.
+This will load the input data, perform PCA and nearest neighbor calculations, compute `umap` and `tsne` embeddings and `louvain` cluster assignments, and save the results in a new file called `dataset-processed.h5ad` that can be loaded using `cellxgene launch`.
 Data can be loaded from several formats, including `.h5ad` `.loom` and a `10-Genomics-formatted` `mtx` directory.
 Several options are available, including running one of the preprocessing `recipes` included with `scanpy`, which include steps like cell filtering and gene selection.
 To learn more about the `recipes` please see the `scanpy` [documentation](https://scanpy.readthedocs.io/en/latest/api/index.html#recipes).

 Depending on the options chosen, `prepare` can take a long time to run (a few minutes for datasets with 10-100k cells, up to an hour or more for datasets with >100k cells).
-If you want `prepare` to run faster we recommend using the `sparse` option and only computing the layout for `umap`, using a call like this
+If you want `prepare` to run faster we recommend using the `sparse` option and only computing the embedding for `umap`, using a call like this

 ```
-cellxgene prepare dataset.h5ad --output=dataset-processed.h5ad --layout=umap --sparse
+cellxgene prepare dataset.h5ad --output=dataset-processed.h5ad --embedding=umap --sparse
 ```

 To see all options call